rociojoo/CranTaskView-Track/.github/ISSUE_TEMPLATE/add-package.md

 ---

 **Is it on CRAN?**
 Yes/No. If not, please mention where its repository is (e.g. github, bioconductor, etc.).
 Please copy the link to its repository.

 **Are you the author of this package?**
 Yes/No.

-**If you are the author, does it pass check tests?**
+**If you are the author, does it pass check CRAN tests?**
 Yes/No/I don't know.

-**Additional information (optional):**
+**Additional information:**
-In terms of the workflow (see Figure in the CTV), where should the package fit?
+In order to be included in the CTV Tracking, we would appreciate more information to help us determine if the package fits in the Tracking CTV scope.

-Could you give a brief description or mention functions corresponding to different sections in the CTV?
+Briefly, can you describe the purpose of this package and how it fits into the Tracking CTV?

-This will help us make this task easier and avoid overlooking important functionalities that are worth mentioning!
+In terms of the tracking workflow (see Figure in the CTV), where does the package fit?
+(Feel free to mention any particular functions and how they fit as well.)